 Performance test report

-The following performance data is from a specific test environment and is for reference only.
-Actual performance may vary based on factors such as cluster specifications, workload, data patterns, and parameter settings.
+The following data is from a specific test environment and is for reference only.
+Actual performance depends on cluster specifications, workload characteristics, data patterns, and parameter settings.

 Test environment